App for farmers: Manage farm operations from anywhere

 Remote farm management requires proof, not promises.
 Photo verification transforms "I did it" into "here's the evidence."

-This matters especially for expat entrepreneurs managing operations from a distance.
+This matters for expat entrepreneurs managing operations from a distance.

 Paper checklists and texting fall short because they offer: